Discussion Questions for Jacobo's Rainbow

-- For those of you who lived through the Vietnam War era, what memories did the scene in Vietnam resonate with you?
+- For those of you who lived through the Vietnam War era, did the scene in Vietnam resonate with you?
 Or the scene afterwards when Jacobo is still in uniform and returns to the University?

 - Do you see any parallels with what went on in the Free Speech Movement at the University of Taos and what’s going on at college campuses today?